fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

       MONGO_INITDB_DATABASE: the_database
 ```

-The environment variables defined here are explained in the docker hub page:
+The environment variables defined above are explained on the Docker Hub page:

 > These variables, used in conjunction, create a new user and set that user's password.
 This user is created in the admin authentication database and given the role of root, which is a "superuser" role.

-And since we're only using it in development currently we can leave them like that.
+And since we are only using it in development we can leave them like that.
 The last environment variable *MONGO\_INITDB\_DATABASE* will tell mongo to create a database with that name.
 Let's save that as the docker-compose.yml in the directory.

 Now start the mongo with _docker-compose up -d_, it will run it in the background and you can view the logs with _docker-compose logs -f_, the _-f will ensure we <i>follow</i> the logs.

-As said previously, now we do not want to run the node application inside a container.
-We'll explore that option in the future but for now it's easier to develop the application if it's not in a container.
+As said previously, now we do not want to run the Node application inside a container.
+Developing while the application itself is inside a container is a challenge.
+We will explore that option in the future.

-Run the good old npm install first and let's start the application with the relevant environment variable, you can modify the code to set them as the defaults or use .env file.
-I'll just throw them in with the start to help you copy-paste.
+Run the good old _npm install_ first on your own machine.
+Then let's start the application with the relevant environment variable.
+You can modify the code to set them as the defaults or use the .env file.
+There is no hurt in putting these keys to GitHub since they are only used in your local development environment.
+I'll just throw them in with the _npm run dev_ to help you copy-paste.

 ```
 $ MONGO_URL=mongodb://localhost:3456/the_database npm run dev